The Bulletin

 The Ohio Committee for Severe Weather Awareness considers March 16 – March 22nd as Severe Weather Awareness Week.
 During this time, Governor Mike DeWine encourages Ohio Businesses to prepare themselves for spring and summer weather hazards, including thunder, lighting, tornadoes and floods.

 As a WorkSpring member, you’ll gain exclusive access to invaluable resources, on-demand support, discounted employee training, events, and HR solutions, plus so much more.
 Yearly dues are based on the size of your employee base and organization type.
-Reach out to Keenen Fisher, our Member Experience Coordinator, at 419.390.4510 or keenen.fisher@workspring.org with any questions you may have.
+Reach out to the WorkSpring Team, at 419.893.3000 or membership@workspring.org with any questions you may have.